onyiebaby/airbnb-clone-project/README.md

   Lets guests leave feedback on properties they stayed in.
 Reviews help future guests make informed decisions and improve trust on the platform.

 - **Payment Integration**
   Processes payments securely for property bookings.
 This ensures smooth transactions between guests and hosts.

+  ## API Security

+- **Authentication**
+  Ensures that only registered users can access the system by requiring secure login (e.g., with JWT or OAuth).
+This protects user accounts and prevents unauthorized access.

+- **Authorization**
+  Controls what actions each user can perform.
+For example, only hosts can add or manage properties, while guests can book properties.
+This prevents users from accessing features they should not.

+- **Rate Limiting**
+  Restricts the number of API requests a user or client can make in a given timeframe.
+This protects the system from abuse, spam, or denial-of-service (DoS) attacks.

+- **Data Encryption**
+  All sensitive data (such as passwords and payment details) is encrypted during storage and transmission.
+This ensures that user information remains private and secure.

+- **Input Validation**
+  All inputs from users are validated to prevent SQL injection, cross-site scripting (XSS), and other common vulnerabilities.
+This helps maintain the integrity of the system.